Is the Human Rights Movement in Crisis?

 Can human rights flourish in conditions of increasing economic disenfranchisement, and is the human rights movement equipped with the proper tools to address structural inequality?
 In this live-streamed event, Samuel Moyn and Aryeh Neier will tackle these thorny questions and more in what promises to be a powerful discussion about the past and future direction of the human rights movement.

-- Laura Silber, chief communications officer for the Open Society Foundations, will moderate the conversation.
+Laura Silber is chief communications officer for the Open Society Foundations.